Gioulix/6-Letters-word/README.md

 Picking a random 6 letter word from a database and if the word we type has any letter at a correct position it's highlighted.

-First we make Backend folder in project folder  </br>
+First make Backend folder in project folder  </br>
 Open terminal </br>
 cd Backend </br>
 </br>